Air Force Reserve Officer Training Corps, Maxwell AFB, AL

 Approved applications are good for 5 years from the retirement date.
-Waivers to this are based on needs of AFJROTC.
+Waivers to this are based on needs of Air Force Junior ROTC.
 Instructors who terminate employment and are eligible for reemployment consideration may remain as active applicants for five years after their date of termination.

 27. Will you return my records, resume, or other data I provide at the time of application?

 No. However, we take electronic documents, so this should not be an issue.

 28. What if I retired with Air Force or VA disability?

 The fact of having retired with a disability does not matter.
 What matters is that you ca fully perform the essential functions of an Air Force Junior ROTC instructor.
 You will have to complete an Occupational Screening Questionnaire telling us if you can/cannot perform the essential functions of an Air Force Junior ROTC instructor.